vincentkslim/budgetkeras/README.md

 ## A totally impractical but functional clone of the keras Sequential Model
 ### Introduction
-This fun project is a clone of the keras Sequential Model but only using numpy. tensorflow is used at all, and numpy is the only package that is imported.
+This fun project is a clone of the keras Sequential Model but only using numpy. tensorflow is not used at all, and numpy is the only package that is imported.
 The main purpose of this project was to help me understand all the math behind a fully connected neural network.